What Is Present Perfect Tense?

 Yes, but I've

-We use the 'present perfect tense' to talk about an action completed in the very recent past.
-We often use the adverb 'just.'
+We use the 'present perfect tense' to talk about an action completed in the very recent past by using the adverb 'just.'
 We mean the action has been done in a very short time before now.
 Here are the examples:

 We'll begin when everyone